Psykotikism/Mutant_Tanks/README.md

 4. If prompted to replace or merge anything, click `Yes`.
 5. Load up Mutant Tanks by restarting the server.
 6. Customize Mutant Tanks in `addons/sourcemod/data/mutant_tanks/mutant_tanks.cfg`

+## Compiling
+1. Make sure all the ability plugin source files are in their respective folders.
+- `scripting/mutant_tanks/abilities`
+- `scripting/mutant_tanks/abilities2`
+2. To disable/exclude one or more abilities, move the file(s) to one of the corresponding folders:
+- `scripting/mutant_tanks/abilities/disabled`
+- `scripting/mutant_tanks/abilities2/disabled`
+3. Move the following files from the `scripting/mutant_tanks` folder to the `scripting` folder:
+- `mutant_tanks.sp`
+- `mt_abilities.sp`
+- `mt_abilities2.sp`
+4. Drag the files to `compile.exe` (all at once) or `spcomp.exe` (one by one).
+- If `compile.exe` is used, the plugins will be created inside the `scripting/compiled` folder.
+- If `spcomp.exe` is used, the plugins will be created inside the `scripting` folder.

 ## Uninstalling/Upgrading to Newer Versions
 1. Delete `mutant_tanks` folder from: